-The Inter-University Workshop on Mind, Art and Morality promotes the interconnections across different areas in philosophy and, in particular, the study of issues lying at the intersection of ethics, aesthetics and the philosophy of mind.
-In previous editions, the Workshop has been devoted either to the production of a particular philosopher, including Richard Wollheim, Jonathan Dancy, Christine Korsgaard, Shaun Nichols, David Filkenstein, and Malcolm Budd; or to explore topics such as the Philosophy of Music (with the presence of Peter Kivy, Noël Carroll or Derek Matravers), Self-Knowledge (with the presence of David Filkenstein and Sarah Sawyer) and Art and Negative Emotions (Susan Feagin and Eileen John).
-On the 2016 edition, we intend to focus on the cognitive value of literature.
-Among others, we will consider issues concerning whether the fictional vs. non-fictional divide conditions our ability to acquire knowledge from literature, the relevance of aesthetic values to the cognitive values associated with literature, the specific kind of knowledge or insight that could be derived from literature, and how literary works relate to philosophical treatises or essays.
+The Inter-University Workshop on Mind, Art and Morality promotes the interconnections across different areas in philosophy and, more specifically it favors the study of issues lying at the intersection of ethics, aesthetics and the philosophy of mind.
+In previous editions, the Workshop has been devoted either to the production of a particular philosoher, such as Richard Wollheim, Jonathan Dancy, Christine Korsgaard, Shaun Nichols, David Filkenstein, and Malcolm Budd; or to explore topics like the Philosophy of Music (with Peter Kivy, Noël Carroll or Derek Matravers), Self-Knowledge (with David Filkenstein and Sarah Sawyer) Art and Negative Emotions (with Susan Feagin and Eileen John) or the Cognitive Value of Fiction (with Gregory Currie).
+The 2023 edition is meant to explore all sorts of interconnections between philosophy and film.

-Call for Papers: We invite submissions on any aspect of the current debate on the cognitive value of literature.
-Authors should submit full papers (5000 words) or extended abstracts (2000 words) by June 15th, 2016.
+We invite submissions on some aspect of the the interconnections between philosophy and film.
+Papers concerning Robert Pippin’s approach to this topic will be especially welcome.
+Authors should submit full papers (5000 words) or extended abstracts (2000 words) by May 31, 2023.
 Submissions should be sent to firstname.lastname@example.org.
 The layout of the manuscript should accommodate anonymous refereeing (i.e. name and address on a separate sheet, and not repeated in the text).
-Notification of acceptance should be expected by July 15, 2016.
-The organization will cover accommodation expenses for one author per accepted paper.
+Notification of acceptance should be expected by June 15, 2023.